 Fisherman Core Interior Design: Not a Trend, But a Way of Life

-Browse our collection today to bring home a piece of this storied coastal legacy—where tradition meets timeworn elegance, and history settles softly into every corner.
+At Lineage Design Co., our collection is a quiet homage to this enduring coastal legacy.
+Browse our collection today to bring home a piece of it, where the tide meets tradition, and history settles softly into every corner.

 - Gore, Sydney.
 "Why Is Everyone Hooked on Fisherman Aesthetics?"
 Architectural Digest, 21 Feb.
 2025, www.architecturaldigest.com/story/fisherman-aesthetic-trend-2025 .